How to place images in letters with Photoshop

 Turning off the second shape layer.

-Then turn on the third shape layer:
+Turn on the visibility for the third shape layer.

 Turning on the third shape layer.